amanasj/ROP-prediction-from-vascularisation-rates/README.md

 ######################## ROP-prediction-from-vascularisation-rates ##############################

-Use of the following code in publications is permitted on condition that a citation of the authors journal submission (TBC...) is provided:
+Use of the following code in publications is permitted on condition that a citation of the authors journal submission (doi:pending) is provided:

-"title here" by Emer Chang1, Amandeep Josan, Ravi Purohit, Sher A Aslam, Caroline Hartley, Chetan K Patel, Kanmin Xue
+"Ultra-widefield imaging-based prediction of retinopathy of prematurity outcomes: a novel approach using temporal vascularisation rate" by Emer Chang, Amandeep Josan, Ravi Purohit, Sher A Aslam, Caroline Hartley, Chetan K Patel, Kanmin Xue

 Please also cite the appropriate packages contained within this code (ggplot2,lme4 etc...)